UKHomeOffice/ukvi-complaints/README.md

 ## Getting started

-The UKVI complaints service is a HOF app that users of UKVI can use to send complaints to the team.
+The UKVI complaints service is a HOF app that users of UKVI can use to send complaints about their experience to the UKVI team.
 The service has been integrated with the DECS case working system, by pushing each form submission to an AWS SQS queue which the DECS system will retrieve.

 Get the project from Github